2018 Seed Grants

 - Interdisciplinary collaboration around ecological issues is vital, but this partnership can be complicated as thinkers working on ecological questions often use the same concepts and language in vastly different ways.

-- By gathering students from across the university to “learn each other’s languages,” the salon provides a safe and friendly venue to ask creative and unexpected questions across the disciplinary divide.
+- By gathering students from across the university to “learn each other’s languages,” the salon provided a safe and friendly venue to ask creative and unexpected questions across the disciplinary divide.

 - Read the full article for more information about Ecosalon.

-Joan Robinson (Postdoctoral Research Scholar in the Faculty of Law)
+Joan Robinson (Former Postdoctoral Research Scholar in the Faculty of Law)

 - This interdisciplinary study will help document the use of pregnancy testing technology as a surveillance tool or a condition of sentencing in the American criminal justice system.